schweizerwilsemann/learning-management-system/lms/lms-ui/README.md

 # LMS Platform

-Welcome to Eduflex our Learning Management System (LMS) platform!
+Welcome to UTC2-LMS our Learning Management System (LMS) platform!
 This project is built with Next.js, Tailwind CSS, and TypeScript, providing a visually appealing, SEO-friendly, and secure environment for online learning.

 ## Features